-What is Ectopic Eruption or ‘Shark Teeth’?
+What is Ectopic Eruption or ‘Shark Teeth’ For Children?

 There are a few places where shark teeth can develop.
 Ectopic Eruption can occur in the lower (front teeth) incisors; they are more common in the lower front teeth but can also occur anywhere else in the mouth such as in the upper molars.

 Why Does My Child Have Two Rows of Teeth?

 Shark teeth, or ectopic eruption, happens when a child has two rows of teeth due to a specific process in the mouth.
 Normally, as permanent tooth emerge, they dissolve the roots of the primary (baby) teeth, causing them to fall out naturally.
 However, sometimes the baby teeth roots don’t dissolve completely, preventing them from coming out as the permanent tooth come in.

 Consequently, the permanent tooth may start to appear behind the baby teeth, creating a second row.
 This usually occurs when there isn’t enough space for the permanent tooth to align properly because the baby teeth are still in place.
 This condition can manifest in different areas of the mouth, like the front incisors or molars.